 Show your students how to be empathetic towards others, even if you don’t agree with that person or are not necessarily sympathetic towards them.

 As noted earlier, it is vital to start teaching kindness and empathy early on, but adults are also capable of increasing their capacity for empathy.
-The following resources are good sources of information on teaching empathy to adults:
+The following resource is a good source of information on teaching empathy to adults:

 - This PDF from Dr. Lawrence J. Bookbinder and Jan Johnson makes an excellent handout for an empathy-building class or for clients in counseling who want to increase their empathy.
 It defines empathy, describes why it’s an important trait to have, and explains how to practice it, how it will benefit those you care about, and how it will benefit you personally.